A model of a power steering mechanism

 )

-Operation with the power booster disengaged¶
+Operation with the power steering turned off

-Let's reset this relationship using command control.
+We will reset this connection using command control.

 engee.set_param!( "power_assisted_steering_mechanism/Коэффициент усиления-1", "Gain" => 0 )

-Let's execute the previously opened model.
+Let's implement the previously opened model.

 res = engee.run( model_name ); # Расчет модели